vp-vaidya/Snake-Game-Final-Project-VV/README.md

 - Randomly generated 2×2 obstacle blocks (On as a default but can be toggled on/off)
 - Wrap Walls - Snake wraps around board edges instead of dying (Can be toggled on/off)
 - Invincible Mode - Snake bounces off obstacles/walls and can intersect itself (Can be toggled on/off) (The game can go on forever with invincibility on)
-- Configurable board size, speed, obstacle density, and power-up frequency in configuration.py (default settings are already entered)
+- Configurable speed, obstacle density, and power-up frequency in configuration.py (default settings are already entered) (reduce step_delay for faster snake) (keep grid_width = grid_height=15)
 - Pause/Resume functionality

 ## Keyboard Controls